 I set off reasonably early from Page, after a good breakfast and lots of coffee.
 The roads are quiet, the sky is blue and I switch through the local country music stations as I make my way on up Route 89.
 Around Cameron is when the desert really starts, and I pull over a few times to enjoy the view.
 I arrive at Page far too early to check in, so I head to Glen Dam for a short tour, and then to Lake Powell for a swim.

 I'd never been on the dam before so was pretty excited.
 It's big, that's for sure.
 Unfortunately, the lift to the bottom was out of order, so I had to make do with standing on the dam.
 I was OK with that.

 After an hour or so, I hit Lake Powell and her beautifully and slightly eerie clear waters.
 I found a cove all to myself, put my bag in the small patch of shade that there was, and gingerly dove in to the cool, cool waters.

 This is a bit of a cheat.
 I didn't actually visit Antelope Canyon on this trip, but seeing as I've not included it in another story, I thought I might as well here.
 I visited back in 2013.
 It was beautiful.
 We had a hopeless guide, which marred the experience, but the canyon spoke for itself.

-Although I'd been to Horseshoe Bend a fair few times before, I'd never seen it at sunset, so this time I made the effort to wait.
+Although I'd been to Horseshoe Bend a fair few times before, I'd never seen it at sunset, so I made the effort to wait until driving out there.
 The short hike out was much more pleasant in the cooler evening light, and even though the crowds were out in force, I managed to find a little spot for myself where I sat, and watched as people wandered too close to the edge, set up tripods and enjoyed the view.